 Piazza Colonna & Colonna di Marco Aurelio (Column Square & Column of Marcus Aurelius), Rome

-While the column undoubtedly commands attention, the square also houses a small fountain that was originally constructed in the 16th century to provide clean drinking water to the residents of Rome.
-Fashioned from pink marble sourced from the Greek island of Chios, it features an oval basin adorned with 16 intricately carved white marble lion heads.
-At each end of the basin, two 19th-century groups of dolphins entwine their tails around seashells, spouting water from their mouths.
+The square also features a fountain constructed in 1577 to provide clean drinking water to the residents of Rome, restored in 1830.
+Crafted from pink marble sourced from the Greek island of Chios, it features an oval basin adorned with 16 intricately carved white-marble lion heads.
+At each end of the basin, two groups of dolphins entwine their tails around seashells, spouting water from their mouths, adding further to the site’s aesthetic appeal.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Rome.
-Alternatively, you can download the mobile app "51±¬ÁÏÍø: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
+Alternatively, you can download the mobile app "911: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.

 Piazza Colonna & Colonna di Marco Aurelio (Column Square & Column of Marcus Aurelius) on Map